How Much Does Pool Maintenance Cost?

 - Lower the temperature.
 If you have a heated pool, running the heater only when in use or at a lower constant temperature can save on electrical costs.

-When you’re ready to talk to a pro about pool maintenance costs, these questions can help you ask the right questions to avoid miscommunication and understand expectations.
+When a homeowner is ready to talk to a pro about pool maintenance costs, asking the following questions of a pool maintenance company can help homeowners avoid miscommunication and understand expectations.

 - Are you licensed and insured?

 - Do you belong to any trade organizations?